-I'm grateful to many colleagues at McGraw-Hill.
-I offer particular thanks to product developer Bruce Cantley, who helped me plan and implement this revision, and worked with me to complete and submit the manuscript.
-I am privileged to be working with Claire Brantley, executive portfolio manager, and Dawn Groundwater, product development manager.
-Thanks as well to McGraw-Hill's entire team of sales reps and regional managers for the work they do in helping professors and students gain access to my books.
-I also acknowledge Michael Ryan, vice president for portfolio and learning content, for his support.
+I'm grateful to many colleagues in McGraw Hill.
+I offer particular thanks to product developer Patrick Cash-Peterson, who helped me plan and implement this revision, and worked with me to complete and submit the manuscript.
+Thanks, too, to Elisa Odoardi, product developer, and now portfolio manager for anthropology, and to McGraw Hill's entire team of sales reps and regional managers for the work they do in helping professors and students gain access to my books.
+I also acknowledge Michael Ryan, President of Higher Education for Portfolio and Learning Content.

-As usual, Rick Hecker has done a great job as content project manager, guiding the manuscript through production and keeping everything moving on schedule.
+I thank Maria McGreal for her work as content project manager, as well as Surbhi Sharma, who served ably as my production contact at MPS Limited, guiding me through the later stages of the production process.
 Laura Fuller, buyer, worked with the printer to make sure everything came out right.
-Thanks, too, to Charlotte Goldman, freelance photo researcher, and to Scott Lukas, Lake Tahoe Community College, who originally created the content for the Connect products for this book.
-I also thank Amy Marks for copyediting, Marlena Pechan for proofreading, and Egzon Shaqiri for executing the design.
+Once again, I am delighted to have worked with Charlotte Goldman, freelance photo researcher, who for several editions has helped me choose the photos featured in this book.
+I also thank Yashoda Rawat for copyediting, Rama lingam Thenarasu for proofreading, and MPS Limited for executing the design.

-I'm grateful to the reviewers of previous editions and others for their enthusiasm and their suggestions for changes, additions, and deletions (sometimes in very different directions!).
+I'm grateful to the reviewers of previous editions and of my other anthropology texts for their enthusiasm and their suggestions for changes, additions, and deletions (sometimes in very different directions!).
 Very, very special thanks as well to the more than 2,000 students who have used SmartBook and helped me pinpoint content and writing that needed clarification.
-Never have so many voices contributed to a revision as to this one.
-My readers also share their insights about Mirror via e-mail.
+My readers also share their insights about Window via e-mail.
 Anyone-student or instructor-can reach me at the following e-mail address: ckottak@bellsouth.net.

 As usual, my family provides me with understanding, support, and inspiration in my writing projects.
 Dr. Nicholas Kottak, my son and a fellow anthropologist, and Isabel Wagley Kottak, my wife, companion, and co-worker in the field throughout my career, regularly share their insights with me.
-Once again, I dedicate this book to my daughter.
-Dr. Juliet Kottak Mavromatis, who continues our family tradition of exploring and writing about human diversity and diagnosing and treating the human condition.
+Once again, I dedicate this book to my daughter, Dr. Juliet Kottak Mavromatis, who continues our family tradition of exploring and writing about human diversity and diagnosing and treating the human condition.